Barbara Pompili: Early career

+Secretary of State for Biodiversity, 2016–2017

 In 2016, Pompili was appointed Secretary of State for Biodiversity in the government of Prime Minister Manuel Valls, under the Minister of Ecology, Ségolène Royal.
 She was reappointed when the government of Prime Minister Bernard Cazeneuve took office.
-During her time in office, she notably oversaw the entry into force of a French tax targeting palm oil and a ban on neonicotinoids in 2016.
+During her time in office, she notably defended legislation establishing of the French Agency for Biodiversity (AFB) and authorising the ratification of the Nagoya Protocol, and oversaw the entry into force of a French tax targeting palm oil, a ban on neonicotinoids-based pesticides, and a plan again invasive species in 2016.

+Return to the National Assembly

-Pompili was an early supporter of Emmanuel Macron and the first minister in Hollande's government to openly support Macron's candidacy in the 2017 presidential election.
-She subsequently stood as a candidate of En Marche!
-(EM) in Somme's 2nd constituency, which she had represented from 2012 until 2016.
+Pompili was an early supporter of Emmanuel Macron and the first minister in government to openly support Macron's candidacy in the 2017 presidential election.
+She subsequently stood as a candidate of En Marche (EM, later La République En Marche!) in Somme's 2nd constituency, which she had represented from 2012 until 2016.
 She was reelected in the 2017 legislative election and subsequently served as chairwoman of the Sustainable Development, Spatial and Regional Planning Committee from 2017 until 2020.
 In this capacity, she led a 2018 parliamentary inquiry into France's nuclear safety and security.

 In September 2018, after François de Rugy's appointment to the government, Pompili ran for the presidency of the National Assembly.
 In an internal vote within the LREM parliamentary group, she came in second; the position eventually went to the group's then-president Richard Ferrand.

 Minister of the Ecological Transition, 2020–2022

-Pompili co-founded a new political party; En Commun in 2020.
+Pompili co-founded a minor political party, En Commun, in 2020.
+Later in 2020 she was reappointed to the government as Minister for the Ecological Transition under Prime Minister Jean Castex.

 During Pompili's time in office, France banned plastic packaging for nearly all fruit and vegetables from 2022 in a bid to reduce plastic waste.

 When state-owned electric utility EDF shut down four reactors – with a combined daily capacity of 6 gigawatts (GW), equivalent to around 13 percent of current availability in France – due to technical problems in late 2021, Pompili asked the company to conduct an independent audit on the availability of its nuclear power stations.

+In 2022 she left the government and returned to the National Assembly, securing her reelection to a third term in the legislative election.

-Life after politics
+After politics

 In October 2023, Pompili was appointed to the General Secretariat for Ecological Planning (SGPE), serving as President Macron's Special Envoy for the 2024 One Water Summit.
+In March 2025 she was appointed ambassador-at-large for the environment.